magnetikonline/sass-structure/README.md

 }
 ```

-...and then update our existing `module/pageheader.scss` to:
+...and then update our existing `module/pageheader.scss` module to:

 ```scss
 // -- header frame --